 8.8 Termination or suspension of studies

-8.8.1 Any Student who commits a criminal or civil offence, provides false qualifications or other fraudulent documentation, violates the Student conduct code or College or Partner University policy, has his or her academic performance fall below the requirements of the UK Home Office or fails to pay an amount that he or she is directly or indirectly liable to pay Kaplan in order to undertake the Programme, may have his or her studies terminated or suspended.
-No refund will be given in these circumstances and Kaplan will inform the UK Home Office that it has terminated or suspended the Student’s enrolment in the Programme.
+Any Student who commits a criminal or civil offence, provides false qualifications or other fraudulent documentation, violates the Student conduct code or College or Partner University policy, has his or her academic performance fall below the requirements of the UK Home Office or fails to pay an amount that he or she is directly or indirectly liable to pay Kaplan in order to undertake the Programme, may have his or her studies terminated or suspended.
+No refund will be given in these circumstances and if the Student is on a Tier 4 visa and sponsored by Kaplan, Kaplan will inform the UK Home Office that it has terminated or suspended the Student’s enrolment in the Programme.

-9.2 Nothing in this agreement shall limit Kaplan’s or the College’s liability in respect of fraud, death or personal injury resulting from Kaplan’s or College’s negligence.
+9.2 Nothing in this agreement shall limit Kaplan’s liability in respect of fraud, death or personal injury resulting from Kaplan’s negligence.

-9.3 Kaplan or any College is not liable in cases where Kaplan or the relevant College is unable to fulfil any services because of fire, natural disaster, act of government, failure of suppliers or subcontractors, labour disputes or other reasons which are beyond their reasonable control.
+9.3 Kaplan is not liable in cases where Kaplan is unable to fulfil any services because of fire, natural disaster, act of government, failure of suppliers or subcontractors, labour disputes or other reasons which are beyond its reasonable control.

 10. Personal Information

 Where the College is situated in England or Wales, these terms are governed by the law of England and Wales and you can bring proceedings in the English or Welsh courts.
 Where the College is situated in Scotland, these terms are governed by the law of Scotland and you can bring proceedings in the Scottish courts.

 Kaplan is committed to ensuring compliance with all anti-discrimination, health and safety and all other applicable legislation in its global operations, and for the purposes of these terms and conditions, specifically in its UK operations.